Documentation

 contextsync rules sync

-Rules file is located at ~/.contextsync/rules.md
+Rules file is located at ~/.contextsync/rules.md.
+Changes are auto-compiled to CLAUDE.md, .cursorrules, .windsurfrules, etc.

 contextsync memories